CommonAccord/Cmacc-Org/Doc/G/Intel_Com/USPrivacyBill/Sec/Principle.md

 6.3.7.sec=Predictive analysis concerning that {_personal_data};

-6.3.8.sec=Mechanisms established to demonstrate accountability in compliance with Section 4(h); and
+6.3.8.sec=Mechanisms established to demonstrate accountability in compliance with Section {Principle.Xnum}(h); and

 6.3.9.sec=Foreseeable privacy risk related to the processing of the {_personal_data} by the {_covered_entity} or a {_third_party}, including the foreseeable privacy risk created from or by the application of machine learning, algorithmic processing or artificial intelligence to that {_personal_data}.